botdes/component-test/PITCHME.md

 #### Component test
 ![test pyramid](p2_2.png)

-Note: test naming is difficult: Integration, Component, System, Fuctional, Acceptance agree about naminig in your team.
+Note: test naming is difficult: Integration, Component, System, Functional, Acceptance agree about naming in your team.
 ---
 * Unit test - test only one class
-* Integration - test integraion with infrastructure (db, queues)
+* Integration - test integration with infrastructure (db, queues)
 * <b>Component - test the whole microservice</b>
 * Smoke - verify end to end
-Note: vs integration: whole component not only one dependency, buisness requirements vs smoke: only one component, differents paths, close but not idential to real
+Note: vs integration: whole component not only one dependency, business requirements vs smoke: only one component, differents paths, close but not identical to real
 ---
 ### Component vs Integration
 * Whole component, not only one dependency
-* Test blackbox, no mocks
+* Test black box, no mocks
-* Test all buisness features, not edgecases
+* Test all business features, not edge cases
 ---
 ## Component vs Smoke
 * Close to real, but may not be real
-* Test all buisness requirements, not only happy path
+* Test all business requirements, not only happy path
 * Running locally

 Note: still need postdeployment checks or helthchecks